Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Results

 The main pathways of loss through oxidation are shown in Figure \ref{loss_pathways_reduced}.
 These combined effects explain why the abundance of reduced organic substances in \coo-rich gas mixtures is much lower than in CO-rich mixtures, and why the abundance of reduced organic compounds decreases with increasing \coo.

 As \chhhh is a reactant in the \chhhh/CO/\coo mixtures, the reaction pathway presented in Figure \ref{path_reduced} also explains the organic growth.
-When atmospheres are more oxidized, we can observe the same mechanisms that are distinctive of fully oxidized atmospheres, as developed in Figure \ref{path_oxidized}, with however a limitation in organic growth due in particular to the oxidation of reaction products and intermediates.
+When atmospheres are more oxidized, we can observe the same mechanisms that are distinctive of fully oxidized atmospheres, as developed in Figure \ref{path_oxidized}, but with a limitation in organic growth due to the oxidation of reaction products and intermediates.

 In summary, organic growth efficiency is best in \chhhh-rich mixtures, as expected, and is significant in oxidized mixtures, although more limited.
 In mixtures rich in \coo, oxidative loss reactions become predominant and limit hydrocarbon formation, even at high metallicity values.
 In CO-rich mixtures, the effect of the carbon source partially compensates for the inhibitory effect of the oxygen source, and we observe that organic growth efficiency increases with metallicity, as in reduced gas mixtures.